Rainy Day Activities

-Get your family or friends together and go head-to-head at Flummox or Escape Rooms NZ, both located in Tauranga’s CBD.
+Get your family or friends together and go head-to-head at Flummox or Escape Rooms Tauranga, both located in Tauranga’s CBD.
 Solve riddles and crack codes to set yourself free from a variety of themed rooms!
 Or book a lane at Tauranga’s Ten Pin bowling alley on Thirteenth Ave and compete for bragging rights.
 BayStation at Baypark has an indoor drift karting racetrack where you can race three wheeled trikes powered by an electric front wheel.
 Awesome fun!

 Kids always need to burn off energy so let them loose at Chipmunks’ indoor playland or harness them up at Rocktopia’s Clip and Climb facility at the Mount.
-This is great for all ages and makes rock climbing safe and easy, even for little ones.
-If you love to bounce around check out the Bay Indoor Centre’s ‘Slam Jump Inflatables’ on Saturdays and Sundays, or visit Flip Out in Tauriko or Dialled Indoor tramp park.
+This facility is great for all ages and makes rock climbing safe and easy, even for little ones.
+If you love to bounce around, check out the Bay Indoor Centre’s ‘Slam Jump Inflatables’ on Saturdays and Sundays, or visit Flip Out in Tauriko or Dialled Indoor tramp park.
 Don’t forget to take socks with you (and covered shoes for rock climbing) to all of the above activities as they’re an entry requirement.

 Enjoy a long relaxing soak in one of the Bay’s glorious hot pools.
-You’ll find a great range of facilities right across the region including the Mount Hot Pools, Fernland Spa, Oropi Hot Pools, Sapphire Springs near Katikati, Athenree Hot Springs near Waihi Beach, and Awakeri Hot Springs near Whakatāne.
+You’ll find a great range of facilities right across the region including the Mount Hot Pools, Fernland Spa, Oropi Hot Pools, Welcome Bay Hot Pools, Sapphire Springs near Katikati, Athenree Hot Springs near Waihi Beach, and Awakeri Hot Springs near Whakatāne.
 Or if you’d like to splash around indoors, visit Baywave aquatic centre in Tauranga where you can ride the hydroslide and enjoy some wave pool action.

 Delve into virtual reality at the Aviator Experience in Mount Maunganui and fly some of the most iconic warbirds ever built including spitfires, MiG-15s and F-15 fighter jets.
 You can strap yourself into one of their simulator cockpits and challenge a friend to air-to-air combat or join forces to face computer-controlled enemy aircraft.
 Once you’ve finished, head off of to Classic Flyers aviation museum and learn more about the majestic aircraft that have graced our skies.